ibm-cloud-docs/solution-tutorials/deployable-architecture-trusted-profile.hidden.md

 Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
 You can reclaim the resource by deleting it permanently or restore it within the retention period.
 See this document on how to [use resource reclamation](/docs/account?topic=account-resource-reclamation).
 {: tip}

-## Expand the tutorial (this section is optional, remove it if you don't have content for it)
-{: #deployable-architecture-trusted-profile-0}

-Want to add to or change this tutorial?
-Here are some ideas:

 ## Related content